exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 GET {base_path}/nearest_lect/{height}
 ```

-Requires [observer interval](#observer-interval) to be set.

 Returns the content of the anchoring transaction which anchors the
 specific block.
-Returns null on any of the following conditions:
+Returns `null` on any of the following conditions:

 - The selected block has not been anchored yet
 - The [observer interval](#observer-interval) is not set
 - The number of confirmations of anchoring transaction is less than
   the [UTXO confirmations][anchoring-parameters] parameter

 #### Parameters